parul5sahoo/parul5sahoo/README.md

 ### Hi there 👋
-I am Parul Sahoo and IT undergrad.
+I am Parul Sahoo a Computer Science and Engineering undergrad.